SanikaSakatakar/Image_Recognition_System/README.md

 ### No Setup Required!

-The app works immediately with built-in AI:
+The app works immediately with built-in AI
 1. Upload any image (JPG, PNG, WEBP)
 2. Click "Analyze with AI"
 3. Get real predictions instantly